-Cygwin supplies a set of tools and utilities that let users work on a Windows system using a more POSIX-like environment.
-The Cygwin tools, including Cygwin Python, do this, in part, by sharing an ability to interpret UNIX-like path names.
-For example, the Cygwin tools will internally translate a Cygwin path name like /cygdrive/c/ mydir to an equivalent Windows pathname of C:/mydir (equivalent to C:\mydir).
+Cygwin supplies a set of tools and utilities that let users work on a Windows system using a POSIX-like environment.
+The Cygwin tools, including Cygwin Python, do this, in part, by sharing an ability to interpret POSIX-style path names.
+For example, the Cygwin tools will internally translate a Cygwin path name like /cygdrive/c/mydir to an equivalent Windows pathname of C:/mydir (equivalent to C:\mydir).

-Versions of Python that are built for native Windows execution, such as the python.org and ActiveState versions, do not have the Cygwin path name semantics.
+Versions of Python that are built for native Windows execution, such as the python.org and ActiveState versions, do not understand the Cygwin path name semantics.
 This means that using a native Windows version of Python to build compiled programs using Cygwin tools (such as gcc, bison and flex) may yield unpredictable results.
 "Mixing and matching" in this way can be made to work, but it requires careful attention to the use of path names in your SConscript files.

-In practice, users can sidestep the issue by adopting the following rules: When using gcc, use the Cygwin-supplied Python interpreter to run scons; when using Microsoft Visual C/C++ (or some other Windows compiler) use the python.org or Microsoft Store or ActiveState version of Python to run scons.
+In practice, users can sidestep the issue by adopting the following guidelines: When using Cygwin's gcc for compiling, use the Cygwin-supplied Python interpreter to run scons; when using Microsoft Visual C/C++ (or some other "native" Windows compiler) use the python.org, Microsoft Store, ActiveState or other native version of Python to run scons.